 What are the Different Types of Arthritis?

 There are more than 100 different types of arthritis and related diseases.
 It is important to know which type of arthritis you have so you can treat it properly.
 If you don’t know which type you have, call your doctor or ask during your next visit.

-Fibromyalgia is a disease that causes widespread pain and distinct tender points, which are places on the body that are highly sensitive to touch and produce pain.
-People with fibromyalgia usually have fatigue, disturbed sleep and stiffness.
+Fibromyalgia is a disease that causes widespread pain and distinct tender points, which are placed on the body that are highly sensitive to touch and produce pain.
+People with fibromyalgia usually have fatigue, disturbed sleep, and stiffness.
 Fibromyalgia is a common condition that usually affects women and it does not cause muscle or joint damage.

 Bursitis and Tendinitis

 Bursitis and tendinitis are caused by irritation from injuring or overusing a joint.
 Bursitis affects a small sac called the bursa that helps to cushion the muscles and tendons surrounding the joint.
 Tendinitis affects the tendons that attach muscle to bone.

 Other common forms of arthritis and related conditions include: